derekchased/se.umu.methodsai/assignments/Bandits/README.md

 The only program code you need to hand in is the ``MyBandit.py`` file.
 **Do not hand in a .zip file.**
 **Also, ensure your implementation only depends on changes made to ``MyBandit.py``.**

+Upon hand-in, the test (``pytest``) will automatically run to check if your submissions fulfills the technical requirements.
+Please check to make sure the test passes.
+If not, you can re-submit.